felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.19.3-dev.1 =
+= 1.19.3-rc.1 =

-(2018/01/01) Added a "text" attribute in the Schema CreativeWork type markup (and its sub-types) with the complete post content (HTML removed).
+(2018/01/02) Added a "text" attribute in the Schema CreativeWork type markup (and its sub-types) with the complete post content text (HTML and formatting removed).

 = 1.19.2 =